Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: Heavy reliance on a TV provider login or a subscription model limits accessibility for casual users.
+- ❌ The Bad: Access requires a TV provider authentication or a paid subscription after the trial, which may deter casual users.

 🛠️ Room for Improvement